MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

 	echo "source /opt/ros/foxy/setup.bash" >> ~/.bashrc
 	echo "sudo chmod 666 /dev/ttyTHS1" >> ~/.bashrc
+The second command is to allow communication over the serialport.
 In the drone package, there are five things to look out for when you want to modify it yourself: the scripts, msg, and src folders, as well as the CMakeLists.txt and package.xml files.

 The setup is as follows: